Brow Lift

 What is a Brow Lift?

-Also known as a forehead lift, this procedure repositions low or sagging eyebrows.
+Also known as a forehead lift, a Brow Lift repositions low or sagging eyebrows.
 It can also help efface wrinkles on the forehead.
+This is a highly individualized procedure.
+There are multiple different techniques depending on the desired result, including coronal, endoscopic brow lift, and pretrichial brow lifts.

 Temporal Brow Lift Look